 Instructions

 - Turn all the vegetables over and move pan to the direct heat and continue cooking for another 30 minutes or until tomatoes and tomatillos are soft.
-You want most of the skins on the peppers to blacken and blister as well.
+You want most of the skin on the peppers to blacken and blister as well.
 You want to try and keep the lid closed as much as you can.

 Tips~ After salsa has been refrigerated, I like to serve only the salsa I know I will need in a small bowl.
 This will prevent the salsa from spoiling.
 The constant temperature change is not good for any food.